This post may contain affiliate links. Please read our disclosure policy.

 - Snickers and Caramel Apple Dip

-- Add remaining ingredients, and stir constantly until sugar is dissolved.
+- Add all remaining ingredients and cook, stirring constantly, until sugar is dissolved, 6–7 minutes.